Site Overlay

 • and only after that, where relevant, a context- or regime-dependent enrichment.

-That is exactly what makes an approach such as RCF-AI interesting.
-In the Asset Mechanics application for dike cost estimation, AI is not presented as a replacement for reality.
-It is used to strengthen three perspectives: predictive modelling, explainability, and reference class benchmarking.
-The tool uses more than 50 project features, shows predicted versus realized costs for completed projects, and automatically identifies similar historical projects based on multidimensional similarity.
+That is exactly what makes the RCF-AI approach interesting.
+In our application for dyke cost estimation, AI is used to enforce three perspectives: predictive modelling, explainability and reference class (aka “similar cases”) benchmarking.
+The model uses more than 50 project features, shows predicted versus realized costs for completed projects and automatically identifies similar historical projects based on multidimensional similarity.

 That is substantively stronger than a model that only provides a point prediction.
 The question is then not only: what does the model predict?
 The question is also: what did comparable cases actually cost?
-In this way, the model remains anchored in realized cases, while the contribution of features and feature combinations remains directly transparent.
+This way, the model remains anchored in actual cases, while the contribution of features and feature combinations remains directly transparent.

 In many AI applications, explainability is presented as something extra.
 In a truthfulness framework, that is too weak.
 Explainability is not cosmetic, but a control mechanism.
 Models in high-consequence applications must not only be accurate.
-They must also be transparent enough for assumptions, sensitivities, and errors to be discussed and checked.
+They must also be transparent enough for assumptions, sensitivities, and errors to be identified and corrected.

 A second mistake in many AI and modelling discussions is that “more context” is automatically seen as better.
 That is not always true.
 Context models are useful, but only if they add something on top of the empirical core.
 That added value must also be visible in validation.